-About the camerawoman, director and producer
+About the camerawoman, director, producer and sometimes distributor

-susan was born in Hamburg, Germany.
-Before studying at the Academy of Film and Television in Munich in 1995, susan joined practical training as a forest ranger, cook and a veterinarian in the 1980ies.
+Susan was born in Hamburg, Germany.
+Before studying at the Academy of Film and Television in Munich in 1995, Susan joined practical training as a forest ranger, cook and a veterinarian in the 1980ies.
 After secondary school and studying business and commerce in Hamburg she went in 1990 for longer stays in Italy and France, developing her horsebackriding and photographic skills.
-In the early nineties susan explored the advertising business, working with filmproductions and photographers.
+In the early nineties Susan explored the advertising business, working with filmproductions and photographers.
 From 1993-1997 she was travelling the world taping the sound for TV-features.

-susan’s first feature film after filmacademy was 2006 Shadows of Fate, a refugee childhood (ARD: BR).
+Susan’s first feature film after filmacademy was 2006 Shadows of Fate, a refugee childhood (ARD: BR).
 The documentary was shot in Chad/Afrika in a refugee camp with Darfuri children.
 After finishing 2008 Wasser und Seife (ZDF) she spent one year exploring the film-distribution business and distributed the film on her own in 2009.
 Theatrical release took part in Germany, Austria and Switzerland on 35mm prints.

-As a jurymember susan has been invited to international fimfestivals.
+As a jurymember Susan has been invited to international fimfestivals.

 A film-retrospective has been presented in Brussels 2003 at “Filmer à tout prix”.

-susan is member of the german documentaries association / agdok.
+Susan is member of the german documentaries association / agdok.